tapunict/System-Stats-By-Keylogger/README.md

 ### Data Source: Windows Keylogger

-The data source is a Windows Keylogger for Italian keyboards only, developed in C++14 using Windows APIs.
-Sends a log to the TCP server on each foreground window change OR after 1 minute of user inactivity.
+The data source is a Windows Keylogger which sends a log to the TCP server on each foreground window change OR after 1 minute of user inactivity.

 The log has the following pattern:
 ```